rugk/borg-cron-helper/tests/README.md

 ## Coverage/What is not tested?

-Note that neither the system integration is tested, nor the small tools (`checklastbackup.sh` and `databasedump.sh`).
+Note that neither the system integration is tested, nor the small tools (like `databasedump.sh`).
 Everything else is more or less covered by the tests.